michabirklbauer/instagram_json_viewer/README.md

 - Transforms profile information, media and messages to a readable format in Rmarkdown
 - Possibility to create a nice pdf file with a table of contents for easy navigation

+## Requirements

+- Python (version 3.0 and above)
+- An R installation that can process Rmarkdown (knitr, working LaTeX processor, ...)

+## Usage

+- Put "instaview.py" and "instaview.R" into the data directory (where the json-files are!)
+- Back up your instagram data before you run anything!
+- Run "instaview.py"!
+- If R can't process the Rmarkdown, try opening RStudio and manually knitting it or running the code from "instaview.R" manually!"

+## Issues

+- I didn't find a proper way of processing all the strings that contain emoji and other weird characters, so I created a function that removes most of the special characters.
+This sometimes creates really ugly captions!
+- I didn't include contacts.json and likes.json, since I didn't sync my contacts and therefore had no data available on that.
+When it comes to likes.json I didn't find it very important since there is no information what exactly was liked!
+Feel free to extend the script to your needs!
+- This is rather experimental since I only had my own data to test this with, there's no guarantee that this also works with your data!